Recorded 2022 Preceptor Development Webinar

 - Given examples case scenarios, apply strategies to prevent and manage difficult learning situations

 - Identify potential methods to incorporate students into clinical settings

 - Develop plans to individualize learners interests within the clinical setting

 A copy of the presentation slides are located within the course content.
 Once you have registered for the course, please navigate to the 'Take Course' tab and click the navy blue 'Take Course' button.
 Navigate to the 'Course Materials' section of the course using the left-hand menu and download a PDF version of the program presentation.
-Course Materials will be added to the course the week of the live event.

 Dr. Lynn Stevenson is an Associate Clinical Professor of Pharmacy Practice and Executive Director of Experiential Programs within Clinical Affairs and Outreach.